 Here are some ideas to keep in mind when you are developing your own event data management strategies:

 Start simple.
-Capture events with a set of rules, or a form template, and track a user’s input as a string of text.
-Do not capture data as it is entered, rather capture events as you define them.
+Capture events with a set of rules, or a form template, and track a user's input as a string of text.
+Do not capture data as it is entered; instead, capture events as you define them.

 The more flexible the system, the better.
-A system may include features such as capturing images from forms or using JavaScript code on websites to integrate functionality into your programs, or external tools that you use on a regular basis.
+A system may include features such as capturing images from forms, using JavaScript code on websites to integrate functionality into your programs, or using external tools you regularly use.

 Events are the purpose of an ETS; they are not an end in themselves.
-A best practice for creating an event tracking system is to first create the event types that the majority of users will enter into your system, then define the more complex requirements that may be needed for more advanced tasks.
+A best practice for creating an event tracking system is first to define the event types that most users will enter into your system, then determine the more complex requirements for advanced tasks.

-The larger the volume of events you are capturing, the more likely it is that you will want to consider distributing the data.
+The larger the volume of events you capture, the more likely you are to want to consider distributing the data.

 Benefits of Event-driven Analytics

 Better focus on value creation by looking at higher levels of detail.
-An event-based approach offers much greater focus than a time-based one does by ignoring other components and only viewing what has occurred at a given time in time-frame.
+An event-based approach places much greater emphasis than a time-based one, ignoring other components and viewing only what occurred at a given time within a time frame.

 Easy to expand.
-Event-driven solutions allow for easy expansion by allowing you to add new data sources or move data from existing sources.
+Event-driven solutions make it easy to expand by adding new data sources or migrating data from existing ones.

-Real-time correlation with external systems allows for better integration and reporting capabilities as well as supporting real-time dashboards, alerts, and reports.
+Real-time correlation with external systems enables better integration and reporting, and supports real-time dashboards, alerts, and reports.

-Event-based analytics helps build the data warehouse in near real-time for your real-time analytics needs.
+Event-based analytics helps build a data warehouse in near real-time to support your real-time analytics needs.
 This means even as your business transactions are happening, your warehouse is being developed, too.

 Use Cases of Event-based Analytics